 Training Load Pro

-The new Training Load Pro™ feature measures how your training sessions strain your body and helps to understand how it impacts your performance.
-Training Load Pro gives you a training load level for your cardiovascular system Cardio Load, and with Perceived Load you can rate how strained you feel.
+The Training Load Pro™ feature measures how your training sessions strain your body and helps to understand how it impacts your performance.
+Training Load Pro gives you a training load level for your cardiovascular system called Cardio Load, and with Perceived Load you can rate how strained you feel.
 Training Load Pro also gives you a training load level for your musculoskeletal system (Muscle Load).
 When you know how strained each body system is, you can optimize your training by working the right system at the right time.

 Cardio Load is based on training impulse calculation (TRIMP), a commonly accepted and scientifically proven method to quantify training load.
 Your Cardio Load value tells you how much strain your training session put on your cardiovascular system.
 The higher the Cardio Load, the more strenuous the training session was for the cardiovascular system.
 Cardio Load is calculated after every workout from your heart rate data and session duration.

 Your subjective feeling is one useful method of estimating training load for all sports.
-The Perceived Load is a value that takes into account your own subjective experience of how demanding your training session was and the duration of your session.
-It's is quantified with Rate of Perceived Exertion (RPE), a scientifically accepted method to quantify subjective training load.
+Perceived Load is a value that takes into account your own subjective experience of how demanding your training session was and the duration of your session.
+It's quantified with Rate of Perceived Exertion (RPE), a scientifically accepted method to quantify subjective training load.
 Using the RPE scale is especially useful for sports where measuring training load based on heart rate alone has its limitations, for example strength training.

 Rate your session in the Flow mobile app to get your Perceived Load for the session.
 You can choose from a scale from 1-10, in which 1 is very, very easy and 10 is maximum effort.

 Muscle Load tells you how much your muscles were strained during your training session.
 Muscle Load helps you quantify your training load in high-intensity training sessions, such as short intervals, sprints and hill sessions, when your heart rate doesn’t have enough time to react to the changes in the intensity.